AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_edge_spoke.md

 * `longitude` - (Optional) Longitude of Edge as a Spoke.
 Valid values are between -180 and 180.
 Example: "120.7401".
 * `wan_public_ip` - (Optional) WAN public IP.
 Required for attaching connections over the Internet.

+## Attribute Reference

+In addition to all arguments above, the following attribute is exported:

+* `state` - State of Edge as a Spoke.

 ## Import

 **edge_spoke** can be imported using the `gw_name`, e.g.